Acharya Paramatman Shanti Prakash

 Established Universal Dharma Sabha and Sangha

 Then in 1931, to spread the light of the Vedas beyond personal disciples, Bade Baba established the historic ‘Sadharan Dharma Sabha and Sangha” in Ayodhya, Uttar Pradesh, India, that undertook mass scale spiritual, devotional, educational, charitable and community health-oriented activities.
 The Sabha provided medical relief, social support, education, medicinal herbs, meditation tools, spiritual activism to seek inner and outer freedom, and more. (‘Sadharan Dharma’ means “Universal dharma”.
+At the inauguration of this initiative, Acharya Shanti Prakash gave the following motto or mission to live by: Sarva Arogyam Sarva Mukti, which literally means - Health and Spiritual Liberation for All.
+This mission fired by the members of the Sangha and organizations that came up afterward, including Vedika Global in USa, to continue to serve humanity with transformative Vedic education that activates health and liberates from suffering imposed by spiritual ignorance.

 Bade Baba’s main inspiration to found this institution was his deep spiritual conviction that if humanity awakens to its Sadharan Dharma, the world will become a better place to live.
 Following Sadharan Dharma places a significant emphasis on personal responsibility, which contrasts the current world trend towards entitlements and expectations, which create a culture of blame, compensation, and irresponsibility.
 The Vedic view extols the execution of one’s Dharmic duties, as following one’s own Dharma automatically fulfills the rights of others.
 With this conviction, Bade Baba founded Sadharan Dharma Sabha in 1931.
 Sadharan Dharma in India Sabha was the predecessor organization of Vedika Global founded in California by Acharya Shunya.
 Read more: Understanding ‘Sadharan Dharma’ – the focus of Acharya Shunya’s lineage